Renana Peres: Research

 Peres' research focuses on different topics in the marketing field.
 These include brands, word-of-mouth, innovation diffusion and the evolution of markets for new products, social networks; complexity research and use of agent-based models for exploring market growth, seeding, industrial marketing, new product diffusion, B2B marketing, and CRM in growing markets.

-Peres' research on brands and word-of-mouth aims to understand and recognize the richness of the phenomenon.
+Peres' research on brands and word-of-mouth aims to comprehend and recognise the richness of the phenomenon.
 Her research project compares word-of-mouth in different channels and connects it to brand characteristics through the brands' categories, products and brand attributes.
 Peres analyzes both offline (face-to-face and phone conversations) and online (blogs, user forums, and Twitter) as a means of generating word-of-mouth advertising and addressing the scarcity of knowledge about the online/offline dynamic.
 Peres' research interests in physics focus on neural networks brain modeling.
 Prior to her research in marketing, Peres explored the usage of neural network models for describing learning phenomena in the human visual cortex.
 Then she moved to develop algorithms and systems for voice-based verification.
 Peres has published her works in leading journals such as Journal of Marketing, Journal of Marketing Research, International Journal of Research in Marketing, Marketing Letters and The Economic Quarterly.